Alaska

 Indemnity Agreements

 Alaska Stat.
-Ann. § 45.45.900 (West 2021) invalidates indemnification agreements in construction contracts that purport to indemnify the promisee against liability for damages for: (1) death or bodily injury to persons; (2) injury to property; (3) design defects; or (4) other loss, damage or expense arising under (1), (2), or (3) from the sole negligence or willful misconduct of the promisee or the promisee’s agents, servants, or independent contractors.
+Ann. § 45.45.900 (West 2024) invalidates indemnification agreements in construction contracts that purport to indemnify the promisee against liability for damages for: (1) death or bodily injury to persons; (2) injury to property; (3) design defects; or (4) other loss, damage or expense arising under (1), (2), or (3) from the sole negligence or willful misconduct of the promisee or the promisee’s agents, servants, or independent contractors.
 Section 45.45.900 only invalidates clauses that purport to indemnify the indemnitee for the indemnitee’s sole negligence.
 Hoffman Constr.
 Co. v.
-U.S. Fabrication & Erection, Inc., 32 P.3d 346, 354 (Alaska 2001); Rogers & Babler, Div. of MAPCO ALASKA, Inc. v.
-State of Alaska, 713 P.2d 795, 798 (Alaska 1986) (“We are not inclined to accept a reading of the statute that would invalidate the indemnity provisions of every contract entered into between the state and construction contractors. . . .
+U.S. Fabrication & Erection, Inc., 32 P.3d 346, 354 (Alaska 2001) (citing Aetna Cas. & Sur.
+Co. v.
+Marion Equip.
+Co., 894 P.2d 664, 670 (Alaska 1995)); Rogers & Babler, Div. of MAPCO ALASKA, Inc. v.
+State of Alaska, 713 P.2d 795, 798 (Alaska 1986) (“We are not inclined to accept a reading of the statute that would invalidate the indemnity provisions of every contract entered into between the state and construction contractors.
 We think AS 45.45.900 should come into effect only when it is determined, as between the state and the contractors, that the state is solely negligent.”).
-Section 45.45.900 likely applies to indemnity clauses in equipment lease agreements.
+The Supreme Court of Alaska has also found that section 45.45.900 invalidated an indemnity clause in an equipment lease agreement.
 Aetna Cas. & Sur.
-Co. v.
-Marion Equip.
-Co., 894 P.2d 664, 668-69 (Alaska 1995).
+Co.,894 P.2d at 668-69.
 Section 45.45.900 also applies to limitation of liability provisions.
 CH2M Hill N.W., Inc., 873 P.2d at 1277-78.

 Enforceability of Waiver of Consequential Damages Clauses